electrified/router-playbook/README.md

 ## IPv6 Debugging
 `ping -6 google.com`
 `ip -6 route`
+`ping ipv6.google.com`

 https://ipv6-test.com/
 https://test-ipv6.com/

+Show routing table `ip -6 route show` or `netstat -rn -6`

-Doing a `systemctl restart dhcpcd` temporarily improves the ipv6 situation, however it breaks again after some time. wide-dhcpv6-client has been installed manually - uninstall
+Doing a `systemctl restart dhcpcd` temporarily improves the ipv6 situation, however it breaks again after restarting pppoe.
+It can be seen from looking at the ipv6 routing table there is no default route.

+wide-dhcpv6-client has been installed manually - uninstall - done